 The Federal Motor Vehicles Safety Standards mandate can change this situation, but the rule can only be modified by Congress or the National Highway Traffic Safety Administration, making it difficult for lower speed mandates to become a reality anytime soon.

 High-speed accidents usually result in high-impact accidents that can result in catastrophic injuries and deaths.
 The kind of impact that is generated when a car is travelling at 140 mph is immense and can cause serious injuries.

-If you or a loved one have suffered injuries in a car accident caused by speeding, talk to an Atlanta car accident attorney at the Katz Law Firm and determine whether you have legal rights to a claim for compensation.
+If you or a loved one have suffered injuries in a car accident caused by speeding, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers and determine whether you have legal rights to a claim for compensation.